nightroman/PowerShellTraps/Cmdlets/Get-WmiObject/Strict-mode-Latest/README.md

-### Retrieving amended WMI data may fail in the strict mode Latest
+# `Get-WmiObject` - amended WMI data may fail in the strict mode `Latest`

 The issue is observed in PowerShell v5 and v4, not v2.
-PowerShell v3 is not tested (feedback please).
+PowerShell v3 is not tested.

 Scripts